alison-mgg/Assignment1_SENG438/README.md

 ##How pair testing was managed, how teamwork/effort was divided:

--The group was split into 2 pairs, with each pair handling one of the testing types.
+- The group was split into 2 pairs, with each pair handling one of the testing types.
---Exploratory testing was done by Alison Gartner and Svara Patel.
+-- Exploratory testing was done by Alison Gartner and Svara Patel.
 Both Alison and Svara conducted exploratory tests based on the script they wrote collectivly.
 All failed tests were reported by both parties.
--Manual functional testing was done by Zaira Ramji and Maryam Alsayed.
+- Manual functional testing was done by Zaira Ramji and Maryam Alsayed.
 Both members were assigned 20 tests to conduct on the system side-by-side.
-Any failed tests were confirmed by both group members on both machines. ---Both group members reported the bugs they found.
+Any failed tests were confirmed by both group members on both machines. -- Both group members reported the bugs they found.
 This process was then repeated with version 1.1 of the system.

 ##Difficulties encountered, challenges overcome, lessons learned:
--Difficulty: ensuring the system testing was exhaustive (exploratory)
+- Difficulty: ensuring the system testing was exhaustive (exploratory)
--Challenges: ensuring we knew how to recreate bugs found
+- Challenges: ensuring we knew how to recreate bugs found
--Lesson: conduct tests more systematically and go in with a game plan (manual)
+- Lesson: conduct tests more systematically and go in with a game plan (manual)

 ##Comments/feedback on the lab and lab document itself:
--Would help if the system details were more thorough as it was difficult to differentiate between a feature and a bug.
-For example, a card is confiscated after 3 incorrect pin attempts, it seems to be a feature but it --is not stated as one so causes confusion in whether to classify it as a bug or not.
+- Would help if the system details were more thorough as it was difficult to differentiate between a feature and a bug.
+For example, a card is confiscated after 3 incorrect pin attempts, it seems to be a feature but it - is not stated as one so causes confusion in whether to classify it as a bug or not.
--Manual functional testing table could also be more thorough as it was occasionally difficult to discern what the inputs were supposed to be to properly conduct the tests
+- Manual functional testing table could also be more thorough as it was occasionally difficult to discern what the inputs were supposed to be to properly conduct the tests